Stable Khovanov homology and Volume: Volume information from the limiting spin network

+We describe how the fusion and untwisting equivalences of Figure \ref{f.moves} are applied to simplify the Kauffman bracket of a link diagram.
+An example is illustrated in Figure \ref{f.twostrands}. \\ (1) Fusion: Replace two strands decorated by Jones-Wenzl projectors of an $n$-cabled twist region by a sum over the fused strands multiplied by $\frac{O(n)}{\theta(n, n, j)}$, indexed by the fusion parameter $j$. \\ (2) Untwisting: Replace each $n$-cabled crossing by two strands using the untwisting equivalence and multiply by the corresponding rational function coefficient.
+Since the Kauffman bracket extends linearly over a sum of diagrams, each term in the sum is now the Kauffman bracket of a trivalent graph $\langle \Gamma_j \rangle$, indexed by the fusion parameter $j$ for the twist region.

-Recall $t$ is the number of twist regions in a diagram $D$ of a link $L$ numbered from $1, 2,\ldots, t$, and let $c(i)$ be the number of crossings in the twist region numbered $i$ for $1\leq i \leq t$.
+Recall $t$ is the number of twist regions in a diagram $D$ of a link $L$ numbered from $1, 2,\ldots, t$.
+Let $c(i)$ be the number of crossings in the twist region numbered $i$ for $1\leq i \leq t$, multiplied by a $-1$ if the crossing is positive from applying the untwisting equivalence.
 From steps (1) and (2) we have

 To further evaluate the Kauffman bracket of the colored trivalent graph $\Gamma$ in equation \eqref{fe}, we work with the theory of Knotted Trivalent Graphs (KTG's for short) \cite{Thurston}.